 Parkwood and Norwood Additions

-That section of Florence Boulevard north of Ames Avenue is one of the most highly-regarded places in North Omaha.
+The Parkwood and Norwood Additions along Florence Boulevard north of Ames Avenue are one of the most highly-regarded places in North Omaha.
 More than a two dozen particularly beautiful homes designed by architects in several distinct styles line the distance northward.
 There are Colonial revival, Second Spanish revival, Neo-Classical, Tudor revival, and many other era-specific revival style homes, as well as American Foursquare and Arts and Crafts movement homes.

 Parkwood and Norwood are separate subdivisions along this northern section.
 Norwood extends from Ogden Avenue to Redick Street, and Parkwood goes from Redick to Reed.
 Norwood was developed first, then Parkwood.
 The ad for Parkwood below mentions this at the bottom of the graphic.

 There are medians separating the boulevard from Ogden Avenue northward to Redick, then the roadway is shared to Reed.
 The medians are manicured places, with wonderful trees and flower beds still in some locations along the way.